microsoft/live-share/docs/quickstart/share.md

 </tr>
 </table>

-While this notification gives you the option to remove them from the session, you can also opt to instead require an explicit "approval" for anyone joining.
-If you have this setting turned on, a notification will prompt you to approve the guest before they can join.
+While this notification gives you the option to remove them from the collaboration session, you can also opt to require an explicit "approval" for anyone joining instead.
+If you have this setting turned on, a notification will prompt you to approve the guest when they try to join your session.

 See [requiring guest approval](../reference/security.md#requiring-guest-approval) for details on how to turn this feature on.